Cold Brew Concentrate

 To freeze: Pour the concentrate into a shallow container or sterilized jar and store it in the freezer for up to 6 months.
 Alternatively, you can freeze them as ice block cubes for single serving coffee drinks.

-cold brew coffee concentrate
+glass of cold brew concentrate mixed with water.

 Can you drink cold brew concentrate straight?

-cold brew concentrate.
+cold brew concentrate recipe.

 5 from 96 votes